satoshi-yoshiji/TwoStepMR_Obesity_COVID/README.md

 We identified circulating protein mediators of the effect of obesity on COVID-19 severity using a two-step MR approach.
 Each step is described below.

 #### Step 1 MR: Identifying the effect of BMI on plasma protein levels
 ⋅ You can go to `1.1.BMI_to_proteins/` directory and run `01.MR.R` in parallel using `01.run_MR_in_parallel.sh`.
 The script performs MR analyses using PBS array jobs (You may use slurm array jobs instead).
 To run this script, You have to provide a nested list of pQTL paths (replace `/scratch/richards/satoshi.yoshiji/11.pQTL/decode_batch/listbatch.txt` with your paths).
+· pQTL used in step 1 MR can be found at https://www.decode.com/summarydata/
 ⋅ `02.summarize_mr_results.sh` will collect the MR results.
 · For reverse MR, go to `1.2.BMI_reverse`.
 You can run reverse MR (i.e., from proteins to BMI) with `01.MR.R` in parallel using `01.run_MR_in_parallel.sh`.
 ⋅ `02.summarize_mr_results.sh` will collect the reverse MR results.